IanHo2019/DID_Handbook/README.md

 ```stata
 use "http://pped.org/bacon_example.dta", clear
 ```
-The panel data contain state-level information (in particular, no-fault divorce onset year and suicide mortality rate) on 49 states in the US from 1964 to 1996.
+The panel data contain state-level information (in particular, no-fault divorce onset year and suicide mortality rate) on 49 states (including Washington, D.C. but excluding Alaska and Hawaii) in the US from 1964 to 1996.
 They are originally used by [Stevenson & Wolfers (2006)](https://www.jstor.org/stable/25098790) to estimate the effect of no-fault (or unilateral) divorce on female suicide rate.

-Here, I run a static TWFE DID specification of female suicide on no-fault divorce reforms.
+Here, I run a static TWFE DID specification of female suicide on no-fault divorce reforms:
 $$y_{st} = \alpha_s + \gamma_t + \beta D_{st} + \Gamma X_{st} + e_{it}$$
 where
  * $\alpha_s$ is a state fixed effect;
  * $\gamma_t$ is a year fixed effect;
  * $D_{st}$ is a treatment dummy equaling to 1 if $t$ is greater than or equal to the no-fault divorce onset year and 0 otherwise;
  * $X_{st}$ are state-level control variables.
+ * The treatment group consists of the states adopting unilateral divorce laws, while the control group consists of the remaining states.

 In Stata, either `reghdfe` or `xtreg` command can be used to run this regression; I prefer `reghdfe` because it works faster and has more flexible options.
 The estimation results from both commands should be identical.
 ```stata